ScottSyms/RustAISe/README.md

 ```

 _The desired output: JSON packet preserving original data alongside derived elements._

-REGEX is used to extract the human readable data in the AIS sentence, but work has to be done to unwrap the the data from the six-bit payload.
-Unlocking this data involves converting the payload to a binary number, carving out a subset of the bits and casting the result as a string, or an integer.
+# Walking through the program

 ![Converting six-bit ascii to text](bitextract.png)
 _Extracting data from the payload requires it to be converted to binary._

-# Walking through the program
 The program I wrote uses threads to distribute the workload over all available computer cores with message passing channels relaying the data between threads.
 The processing is divided into three pools: the first is a single threaded process that reads a source file of AIS data, inserts each line into a struct field, and passes the struct to a pool of threads that does the initial parsing through a channel.

 The receiving thread parses the single line position messages, and forwards the results to a file writer as a JSON packet.
 Multiline sentences are passed to a second pool of threads that cache and reassemble sentence fragments.
 Again these results are forwarded to the file writer as a JSON string.